This page has been machine-translated from the original page.

 Extensions

-Loaded extensions can be confirmed with .chain.
+Loaded extensions can be checked with .chain.

 - ext